mainlining/gmobile/README.md

-# libgmobile
+# gmobile

-Libgmobile carries some helpers for GNOME on mobile devices.
-Those parts should move to glib or libgnome-desktop eventually.
-It is meant to be used as a git submodule by projects.
+gmobile carries some helpers for GNOME on mobile devices.
+Some of those parts might move to glib or libgnome-desktop eventually.
+It is currently meant to be used as a git submodule by projects.
 There aren't any API stability guarantees at this point in time.

 ## License

-libgmobile is licensed under the LGPLv2.1-or-later.
+gmobile is licensed under the LGPLv2.1-or-later.

 ## Getting the source